Gov. Ralph Northam on Thursday announced a statewide curfew from midnight to 5 a.m. as Virginia continues to battle soaring COVID-19 numbers.

 The curfew, which goes into effect Monday at midnight, excludes commuting to and from work and other essential travel.

-In addition to the modified "stay-at-home order,” Northam also has ordered stricter mask rules and promised stepped up enforcement.
+In addition to the modified "stay-at-home order,” Northam has ordered also stricter mask rules, promised stepped up enforcement and lowered the limit on social gatherings from 25 people to 10 people.
+The new orders remain in effect until Jan.
+31.

 "If you are indoors and around other people you need to wear a mask," Northam said.
 "If you're outdoors and can't stay 6 feet apart, wear a mask.
 If you're at work, wear a mask."